 The appeal was heard by four judges of the Appellate Court who ruled unanimously in Emerita's favour in a 59 page judgement.
-The judges' decision was based on: (i) Minorbis-Grupo Mexico, a competing bidder for the Aznalcóllar tender, failing to submit the necessary documentation as required by the tender process; (ii) a failure by the Panel to consider the technical merits of the tender bids; and (iii) granting the mining rights to the Aznalcóllar project to Los Frailes Mining, a company that did not participate in the tender process, contravened applicable laws governing public tenders in Spain.
+The judges' decision was based on: (i) Minorbis-Grupo Mexico (a competitior bidder in the Aznalcóllar project) failing to submit the necessary documentation as required by the tender process; (ii) a failure by the Panel to consider the technical merits of the tender bids; and (iii) granting the mining rights to the Aznalcóllar project to Los Frailes, a company that did not participate in the tender process, contravened applicable laws governing public tenders in Spain.

 The judges found that there was evidence of gross negligence and misconduct and indicated that there may be evidence of possible corruption and prevarication.
-As such, the Appellate Court has ordered the criminal case to be reopened against the Panel.
+As such, the Appellate Court ordered the criminal case to be reopened against the Panel in October 2016.

-Subsequently to this decision by the Appellate Court, the Aznalcóllar case was reopened.
-The Court has engaged the "Unidad Centro Operativo (UCO) de la Guardia Civil" (Spain's national police force) to investigate the alleged cash payments made by Grupo Mexico to Minorbis and to clarify Minorbis' role in the tender process.
-The Direccion General de Industria, Energía y Minas (the Andalucian government agency responsible for the administration of the Aznalcóllar public tender) has been asked by the Appellate Court to submit a copy of the Panel's final resolution that awarded the tender to a Los Frailes Mining (a company that did not participate in the Aznalcóllar public tender process) for the Appellate Court's review.
+The Court has engaged the "Unidad Centro Operativo (UCO) de la Guardia Civil" (Spain's national police force) to investigate the alleged cash payments made from Grupo Mexico to Minorbis and to clarify Minorbis' role in the tender process.
+The Direccion General de Industria, Energía y Minas (the Andalucian government agency responsible for the administration of the Aznalcóllar public tender) has been asked by the Appellate Court to submit a copy of the Panel's final resolution that awarded the tender to Los Frailes for the Appellate Court's review.